 AC 2 Tier (2AC)

-Each AC 2 tier also has a reading light and electrical power sockets for all four passengers.
-The washrooms have normally very clean Western and Indian style toilets but depending on how the other passengers use them, their usability decreases.
-For the seasoned user, this is a great choice when it comes to train travel in India.
+Similarly, each compartment has a reading light and electrical power sockets for all four passengers.
+The washrooms, in Indian and Western style, are normally very clean, but depending on how the other passengers use them, their usability can differ.

 different class train travel India Trains are a great way to see the countryside if travelling by day, and by night a great way to meet new people